ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/README.md

 ### Software setup:
-When you first program your D1 mini and everything is wired up, you'll get a new Acsess point called `WeatherSetupAP`, connect to it the password is `ICantMakeThings` Next press config Wifi, select your home wifi from the list and enter the password, and press save.
+When you first program your D1 mini and everything is wired up, you'll get a new Acsess point called `WeatherSetupAP`, connect to it the password is `ICantMakeThings` Next go to `http://192.168.4.1/` press "Configure WiFi" Wifi, select your home wifi from the list and enter the password, and press save.
 A window saying its saving the password will show, it should take about 1 minuite to save, once done the AP will dissapear.